Dwayne-Rodrigues/the-rtl-compendium/01_Logic_Gates/AND_Gate/README.md

 # AND Gate Logic Primitive

 This module implements a basic 2-input AND gate across multiple HDLs.
-The design has been verified through RTL elaboration and behavioral simulation using **Xilinx Vivado 2024.2**.
+The design has been verified through RTL elaboration and behavioral simulation using **AMD Vivado 2024.2**.

 ## 1. Hardware Schematic (RTL Analysis)
 The following schematic was generated using the **Vivado Elaborated Design** tool.
 It represents the logical mapping of the Verilog code into generic hardware primitives.